By SCW Member Betty Halstead Moss

 Suffering from writer’s block for several months, or possibly just finding other interests to steal my writing time, I found my way back to the pen this week, and following is the result.
 I should preface this article with the fact that my daughter is a “clean freak” who runs the vacuum cleaner almost as often as she brushes her teeth.
 But this is Louisiana – the tropics – enough said.

 In the beginning, God created the heavens, the earth, and all living creatures.
 These are facts, and I believe them to be true as I have the highest regard for the Bible.
 I understand that God gave man the freedom of choice, and for that reason, we master our own fate.
-Of course, things would be different if not for my great-grandmother, Eve, who chose to eat the fruit and gave it to Adam, who chose to do the same, although he blamed Eve when God questioned him.
+Things would be different if not for my great-grandmother, Eve, who chose to eat the fruit and gave it to Adam, who chose to do the same, although he blamed Eve when God questioned him.

 “Trim and tend the garden and don’t eat the fruit of the tree of the knowledge of good and evil,” God said, as He placed them in a perfect environment.
 However, they disobeyed Him and managed to be exiled from the beautiful garden where no thorns or weeds grew and no critters crawled about the land.